 Still trying decide what you will be doing after graduation?
 Post graduate service can be a great alternative to finding full-time employment or applying to graduate school.
 Interest in public-service opportunities has surged for well-promoted programs such as Teach for America and the Peace Corps, and countless other opportunities to serve are available.
+Please note: these are not Kalamazoo College programs and inclusion on this page does not indicate College sponsorship or endorsement in the program.
+Students are encouraged to do their own research on the programs before applying.
+If you have any questions or concerns, please contact firstname.lastname@example.org.
 To learn more about these opportunities, visit their websites:

 AmeriCorps: In September 1994, the first class of AmeriCorps members—20,000 strong—began serving in more than 1,000 communities.

 BUNAC offers a range of exciting summer camp, work abroad and volunteer abroad programs.
 Popular BUNAC destinations include: USA, Canada, New Zealand, Ghana Australia, Britain, China, South Africa and many more.

 Camphill Soltane is a year-long, full time program aimed at creating a supportive environment and a college experience for young adults with disabilities, emphasizing self-advocacy, ongoing education, meaningful work, and the transition into adulthood.